 - Staying out of trouble after discharge is not enough to get an upgrade.

 - Usually the best way to avoid a less than honorable discharge is to fight it before it takes place.
-This is an important issue to discuss with a military counselor.
+This is an important issue to discuss with a military counselor or attorney.

 - Many GIs feel that it’s worth a bad discharge to get out, and that it won’t affect them much.
 Of course the decision is theirs.
 But before they act on those ideas, it’s important that they have information about the effects of bad discharges on veterans benefits and employment, that they know about alternative discharges that won’t have those effects, and that they know the rumors about automatic and easy upgrades are false.

 - Fighting a bad discharge for reasons like misconduct usually means demanding the right to an administrative discharge board hearing, where GIs can argue for a better character of discharge and/or against the command’s reason for discharge.
-With GOS discharges (discharges in lieu of court-martial), and with admin discharges that can be no less than general, there is usually no right to a board.
-However, soldiers who’ve been in for over six years, and those accused of homosexual conduct, are entitled to a board no matter what the character of discharge may be.
-When people aren’t entitled to a board or waive a board, they can submit written statements on their own behalf, witness statements and other evidence, and a letter or brief from their counselor or attorney arguing for a better discharge.
+With GOS discharges (discharges in lieu of court-martial), GIs are not entitled to a hearing.
+With admin discharges that can be no less than general, there is usually no right to a board.
+However, soldiers who’ve been in for over six years are entitled to a board no matter what the character of discharge may be.
+When people aren’t entitled to a board or waive a board, they can still submit written statements on their own behalf, witness statements and other evidence, and a letter or brief from their counselor or attorney arguing for a better discharge.
 With a court-martial, fighting the discharge means working closely with military and/or civilian defense counsel and, if there is a conviction, with appellate counsel.

 - GIs who decide not to challenge a bad discharge beforehand, or whose challenges aren’t successful, should normally start gathering evidence before they get out, to be used in a later upgrade application.